Tame the Toxic: How to Create a Company Culture Employees Actually Want

 Lack of Trust in Leadership: If employees don’t follow their supervisors, they probably don’t trust their leadership.
 In this case, companies should meet with these employees to get to the root of the problem.
 From there, a company can devise a plan for rebuilding the bond between its leadership and employees.

-It's not until a company gets to the root cause of a problem that they can discover the best way to address it.
+It's not until a company gets to the root cause of a problem that it can discover the best way to address it.

 4. Prioritize Your Initiatives